- Home

 Ready to Learn More?

-Explore non-Western perspectives in the Global South on international relations through lectures, site visits, and internships with diplomats, activists, and intellectuals in South Africa and Mozambique.
+Explore international relations in the Global South through lectures, site visits, and internships with diplomats, activists, and intellectuals in South Africa and Mozambique.
 Study African Union policy, the role of NGOs, and the emergence of BRICS as an alternative power bloc.
-You will visit the Luthuli Museum, former home of Chief Albert Luthuli, the first Black Nobel Prize winner, and the home of Mahatma Gandhi, whose political consciousness was shaped in South Africa, to meet with his granddaughter.
+You will visit the Luthuli Museum, the former home of Chief Albert Luthuli, the first Black Nobel Prize winner, and the home of Mahatma Gandhi, whose political consciousness was shaped in South Africa, to meet with his granddaughter.
 MONEY MATTERS SIT has given an average of over $1.3 million in scholarships and grants to SIT Study Abroad students in recent years and is committed to ensuring you have the information necessary to apply for such funding.
-Our program costs include academics, ex...
+Our program costs include academics, excursions, accommodations...

 Related Programs